SwapniL1563/fix-it/README.md

 # 🛠 Fixit - Professional Services Booking Platform

-A full-stack web application for users where they can book verified technician providing experienced services (eg. plumbing, electrician, carpentry, repair, cleaning).
+A full-stack web application for customers where they can book verified technician providing experienced services (eg. plumbing, electrician, carpentry, repair, cleaning).

 Built with **Next.js**, **Prisma**, and **PostgreSQL**.